 With more than two lawyers at one firm, the management of documents becomes increasingly more complex.
 Document management solutions are time savers and do not require anyone to change how he or she structures documents.
 By moving to a scanner and basic document management system, you are harnessing technology that will make your life easier.

-Document management is easy to implement, and garners a low cost.
+For small firms, document management software is easy to implement, and garners a low cost.

 Mid-sized law firms